ainnodb/pyauto/mysql/README.md

          -
      ============================================================================================

-    ---deploy mysql slaves
+    deploy mysql slaves
-    ---running in the master host and  copy db to target slave host and start db"--- replicate targethost /directory
+    running in the master host and  copy db to target slave host and start db"--- replicate targethost /directory
     ---setup login-paht for superman and start slave replicatepost